elastic/cloud-on-k8s/docs/quickstart.md

 kubectl get service sample-kibana
 ```

-Let's use `kubectl port-forward` to access it from our local workstation:
+Use `kubectl port-forward` to access Kibana from your local workstation:

 ```bash
 kubectl port-forward service/sample-kibana 5601